Student Services

 • Understand the results of your Myers-Briggs personality assessment

-• Use the results of your Act/Discover evaluation to start narrowing
+• Use the results of your Career Assessment to start narrowing down

 Things that frequently "turn students off" during the college years are things like: